Skip to content

 To effectively instruct your ELITEA Agent to use the Bitbucket toolkit, you need to provide clear and precise instructions within the Agent's "Instructions" field.
 These instructions are crucial for guiding the Agent on when and how to utilize the available Bitbucket tools to achieve your desired automation goals.

-Instruction Creation for OpenAI Agents
+Instruction Creation for Agents

 When crafting instructions for the Bitbucket toolkit, especially for OpenAI-based Agents, clarity and precision are paramount.
 Break down complex tasks into a sequence of simple, actionable steps.
 Explicitly define all parameters required for each tool and guide the Agent on how to obtain or determine the values for these parameters.
 OpenAI Agents respond best to instructions that are:

 • Direct and Action-Oriented: Employ strong action verbs and clear commands to initiate actions.
-For example, "Use the 'read_file' tool...", "Create a branch named...", "Update the file...".
+For example, "Use the 'read_file' tool...", "Create a branch using 'create_branch'...", "List all open pull requests...".

 • Parameter-Centric: Clearly enumerate each parameter required by the tool.
 For each parameter, specify: